reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Metaphysics: Naturalism vs Non-naturalism:

 Some ways to draw the naturalism - non-naturalism divide:
+1. Natural facts are reductive.
+Non-natural facts are not. (this conflates reductionism and naturalism)
 1. Natural facts must be discovered a posteriori.
 Non-natural facts can be discovered a priori.
 2. Natural facts have spatio-temporal properties.
 Non-natural facts do not.
 3. Natural facts have causal powers.
 Non-natural facts do not.